hdShang/arxiv-daily/docs/cs-AI/2025-05-27/papers/250608023v1-aligning-proteins-and-language-a-foundation-model-for-protein-retrie.md

 ---
 layout: default
-title: Aligning Proteins and Language: A Foundation Model for Protein Retrieval
+title: "Aligning Proteins and Language: A Foundation Model for Protein Retrieval"
 ---

 # Aligning Proteins and Language: A Foundation Model for Protein Retrieval